 - Forming several distinct working groups, consisting of specialists from across the university, to develop roadmaps for implementing a wide range of commission recommendations.

 Explore all of the ongoing efforts toward U-M carbon neutrality and climate action goals on the Priorities & Progress page.

 How do U-M’s carbon neutrality efforts build on previous efforts?

-U-M’s carbon neutrality commitments and sustainability efforts build on the recent work of the President’s Commission on Carbon Neutrality (PCCN), which was tasked with recommending a plan for U-M to achieve carbon neutrality universitywide.
-The carbon neutrality commitments also build on the Ann Arbor campus’ sustainability goals that were created in 2011.
-Learn more about the Ann Arbor sustainability goals here.
+U-M’s carbon neutrality commitments and sustainability efforts build on the work of the President’s Commission on Carbon Neutrality (PCCN), which was tasked with recommending a plan for U-M to achieve carbon neutrality universitywide.
+The carbon neutrality commitments also build on the Ann Arbor campus’s sustainability goals, created in 2011.

 A timeline showcases some of the work that U-M students, faculty, administrators, and staff members have undertaken, paving the way for the university’s most recent carbon neutrality commitments.

 What was the President’s Commission on Carbon Neutrality?

 The President’s Commission on Carbon Neutrality (PCCN) was an advisory committee, charged with recommending scalable, transferable, financially responsible and just strategies for U-M to achieve net-zero emissions, which convened from February 2019 to March 2021.
 The 17-member commission included U-M faculty, staff and students, as well as members representing the local government, advocacy community, and energy utilities.